Explorer GUI

 Note

-Ask AI feature works using OpenAI, so you'll be prompted to set the api key for OpenAI when you first run the GUI.
-You can set it like this - yolo settings openai_api_key="..."
+The Ask AI feature uses OpenAI, so you will be prompted to set the OpenAI API key when you first run the GUI.

 Semantic search is a technique for finding similar images to a given image.
 It is based on the idea that similar images will have similar embeddings.
-In the UI, you can select one of more images and search for the images similar to them.
+In the UI, you can select one or more images and search for the images similar to them.
 This can be useful when you want to find images similar to a given image or a set of images that don't perform as expected.

 Ask AI

-This allows you to write how you want to filter your dataset using natural language.
-You don't have to be proficient in writing SQL queries.
-Our AI powered query generator will automatically do that under the hood.
-For example - you can say - "show me 100 images with exactly one person and 2 dogs.
-There can be other objects too" and it'll internally generate the query and show you those results.
-Here's an example output when asked to "Show 10 images with exactly 5 persons" and you'll see a result like this:
+This feature lets you filter your dataset using natural language, without writing SQL.
+The AI-powered query generator converts your prompt into a query and returns matching results.
+For example, you can ask: "show me 100 images with exactly one person and 2 dogs.
+There can be other objects too" and it will generate the query and show you those results.
+Here is an example output when asked: "Show 10 images with exactly 5 persons":

 Run SQL queries on your CV datasets